Arrabbiata Pasta Recipe

-My version of a classic Arrabiata Pasta recipe includes a spicy homemade tomato sauce made with red chili pepper flakes, fragrant garlic and fresh basil.
+My version of a classic Arrabbiata Pasta recipe includes a spicy homemade tomato sauce made with red chili pepper flakes, fragrant garlic and fresh basil.
 This zesty sauce is tossed with tender fusilli pasta for an easy and satisfying dinner that’s ready in just 30 minutes.
 Top with grated parmesan cheese for the perfect garnish!

 Ingredients You Need

-• Tomatoes: A sauce made from scratch with a fresh tomato puree base is the real star of this dish.
+- Tomatoes: A sauce made from scratch with a fresh tomato puree base is the real star of this dish.
 You’ll want ripe tomatoes to make the puree using a food processor or blender.

-How to make Arrabiata Pasta
+How to make Arrabbiata Pasta

 Cook Pasta